-After all characters have activated, the Round moves to the Clean-up Phase.
+After all characters on the battlefield have an Activated or Dazed token, the Round moves to the Cleanup Phase.
 Players score Victory Points for controlling, securing, or holding objectives, then resolve player effects, then non-player effects.
 Then characters that are Dazed will remove all damage, special conditions, and the Dazed token from their Stat Cards and flip them over to their Injured side.
 If the player that activated the last character of the Activation Phase has the Priority token, they pass it to their opponent.
 Players then remove all Activated tokens from characters, move the Round token to the next round on the Mission Tracker, and begin the next Round with a Power Phase.